 Stain Concrete Floors on a Budget with Concrete Dye

 With a cost of under $0.60 per square foot, concrete dye is one of the most cost-effective ways to stain concrete floors.
 Dyes are easy to use, dry very quickly and come in a wide variety of vivid colors.
-Direct Colors Concrete Dye is a UV stable, super fine powder that is mixed with all-purpose acetone to stain smooth concrete floors.
+Direct Colors Vibrant Dye is a UV stable, super fine powder that is mixed with all-purpose acetone to stain smooth concrete floors.

 DIY SPOTLIGHT: POLISHED CONCRETE LOOK STAIN

 Jim with Mountain Smoke Concrete in Tennessee was asked by a client to give a bare concrete floor a polished concrete floor look on a very tight budget.

 A polished concrete floor finish cost can run between $3 – $6 per square foot and Jim needed to keep the cost of the job at under $0.60 per square foot.
 After some discussion with our Direct Colors decorative concrete experts, Jim decided to try the Concrete Dye because it would create the look the client desired within the client’s budget.